bararchy/legacy_of_man/README.md

 # legacy_of_man

 This repo holds the server side of Legacy Of Man game.
-The game is written in the Crystal programming languge.
+The game is written in the Crystal programming language.

 ## Installation